 Written as a diary, this novel is Sarah’s story.
 At 18, in 1881, she leaves her home in New Mexico to begin a new life on the Arizona frontier.
 Her journal starts out rough—full of misspellings and awkward sentences—but (with the assistance of a pile of books she discovers) becomes smooth, confident, and powerful, illustrating how her experiences change her.
 Sarah faces down marauding Native Americans, survives a marriage to an abusive husband, experiences flood, heat, drought, and rattlesnakes, and manages to create a strong, good life, nevertheless.
-Based on the journals of one of the author’s ancestors, the story is continued by Sarah’s Quilt and The Star Garden.
+Based on the journals of one of the author’s ancestors, the story is continued by Sarah’s Quilt, The Star Garden, and Light Changes Everything.

 They Came Like Swallows | William Maxwell | BG Maxwell

 Set during the 1918 flu epidemic, Maxwell captures the psychological complexity of family relations in a small Midwestern town.
 Elizabeth Morison is the center of life for her husband James and their two boys, Benny and Robert.
 Her importance, brought into focus by a sudden tragedy, is compassionately displayed through the view of each of the male figures.
 Maxwell’s sensitive and delicate prose is a tribute to all mothers.

 Things Fall Apart | Chinua Achebe | BG Achebe

 Chinua Achebe’s masterpiece is considered the first masterpiece written in English by an African author.
 There are more than eight million copies of the novel in print worldwide.
 The work explores the cultural collision of Western influences and traditional Nigerian tribal practices.
 As the story unveils it exposes a shared humanity that transcends national boundaries.

 To Kill a Mockingbird | Harper Lee | BG Lee